rutgerblom/SDDC.Lab/FirstPod.md

 1. Another Python module weasyprint needs to be installed using "sudo":
 **sudo pip3 install weasyprint**

-1. Clone this repository to an appropriate location on your Ubuntu machine (e.g. $HOME) with:
+1. And finally, clone this repository to an appropriate location on your Ubuntu machine (e.g. $HOME) with:
 **git clone https://github.com/rutgerblom/SDDC.Lab.git**